Yan-Oliveira/doc-fao/content/dashboard-news-widget.rst

    - Important information, such as product news, is always available to agents and can be used immediately in customer contact.
    - Company news is clearly structured and centrally available in one place.

-Available in Service Package
-   SILVER

 Target Groups
    - IT security
    - Internal and external communication
    - Human resources
    - Internal and external IT

+Available in Service Package
+   - SILVER

+Package Name in OTRS Package Manager
+   - OTRSDashboardNewsWidget

 ..
 Original content: https://otrs.com/otrs-feature/feature-add-on-dashboard-news-widget/